jnv/lists/README.md

 * [angular-education](https://github.com/timjacobi/angular-education) – Useful resources to learn and improve your AngularJS skills.
 * [apiPlatforms](https://github.com/opentok/apiPlatforms) – Cool and awesome APIs
 * [beautiful-docs](https://github.com/PharkMillups/beautiful-docs) – Pointers to useful, well-written, and otherwise beautiful documentation.
+* [best-of-awesomeness-and-usefuless-for-webdev](https://github.com/Pestov/best-of-awesomeness-and-usefuless-for-webdev) _In Russian_ – Digest of the most useful tools and resources for the last year.
 * [bigdata-ecosystem](https://github.com/zenkay/bigdata-ecosystem) – Big-data related projects packed into a JSON dataset.
   * http://bigdata.andreamostosi.name/
 * [bookmarklets](https://github.com/RadLikeWhoa/bookmarklets) – Bookmarklets that are useful on the web